Living Smart And Healthy

 You can reheat the fried rice on the stovetop or in a microwave.

-FOR STOVETOP REHEATING – On medium heat, in a skillet, add rice, and a couple of tablespoons of water, mix and cover for 3-5 minutes.
-Mix and serve.
+On Stovetop – heat a skillet, add rice, and a couple of tablespoons of water.
+Mix and cover for 3-5 minutes, or until warm through.

 Fried rice stays good for 3-5 days in the refrigerator.
 Store in a airtight container in the refrigerator.
 Reheat and serve.